Tommy Gjertsen

 Description

-The following applies to Microsoft CSP and Partner Centers.
-If you don’t have enabled auto-extend enabled on your customer GDAP-relationships, you can use this script to modify the property called “autoExtendDuration”, to enable it.
+The following applies to Microsoft CSP.
+If you don’t have auto-extend enabled on your customer GDAP-relationships, you can use this script to modify the property called “autoExtendDuration”, to enable it.

 Prerequisites